muzhiBryn/workshop_servers/README.md

 client = MongoClient(uri)
 ```
 4. After deploying (and adding mlab as a resource), go to your config vars and add this to the end of your MONGODB_URI config var (?authSource={database_name}&retryWrites=false)
-5. Finally, run it with `Python app.py`.

 All done!

-:checkered_flag: If all went well, your page should look something like this:
+:checkered_flag: Finally, if all went well, your page should look something like this:

 ![final](img/final.png)